typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

 **For Typelevel in particular**, Scala Native opens new doors for leveling up our ecosystem.
 Our flagship libraries are largely designed for deploying high performance I/O-bounded microservices and for the first time ever **we now have direct access to kernel I/O APIs**.

-I am also generally excited to use Cats Effect with (non-Scala) native libraries that expose a C API. [`Resource`] and more generally [`MonadCancel`] are powerful tools for safely navigating manual memory management with all the goodness of error-handling and cancelation.
+I am also enthusiastic to use Cats Effect with (non-Scala) native libraries that expose a C API. [`Resource`] and more generally [`MonadCancel`] are powerful tools for safely navigating manual memory management with all the goodness of error-handling and cancelation.

+### How can I try it?

+Christopher Davenport has put up a [scala-native-ember-example](https://github.com/ChristopherDavenport/scala-native-ember-example) and reported some [benchmark results](#ember-native-benchmark)!

-#### How does it work?
+### How does it work?

 The burden of cross-building the Typelevel ecosystem for Scala Native fell almost entirely to [Cats Effect] and [FS2].

 **To cross-build Cats Effect for Native we had to get creative** because Scala Native currently does not support multithreading (although it will in the next major release).
 This is a similar situation to the JavaScript runtime, which is also fundamentally single-threaded.
-But an important difference is that JS runtimes are implemented as an [event loop] and offer callback-based APIs for scheduling timers and performing non-blocking I/O.
+But an important difference is that JS runtimes are implemented with an [event loop] and offer callback-based APIs for scheduling timers and performing non-blocking I/O.

-Unfortunately Scala Native .
+Meanwhile, Scala Native core does not implement an event loop nor offer such APIs.
+There is the [scala-native-loop] project, which wraps the [libuv] event loop runtime, but we did not want to bake such an opinionated dependency into Cats Effect core.

+Fortunately Daniel Spiewak had the fantastic insight that the “dummy runtime” I initially used to cross-build Cats Effect for Native could be reformulated into a legitimate event loop implementation.

-The [`PollingExecutorScheduler`] implements both [`ExecutionContext`] and [`Scheduler`] and thus maintains two queues:
+The [`PollingExecutorScheduler`] implements both [`ExecutionContext`] and [`Scheduler`] and maintains two queues:
 - a queue of tasks (read: fibers) to execute
 - a priority queue of timers (read: `IO.sleep(...)`), sorted by expiration